nakeshsharma/Car-Rental-Java-Project/README.md

-# Car-Rental-Java-Project
+# Car Rental System

+Welcome to the **Car Rental System** project!
 This system offers a seamless and efficient solution for managing car rentals.
 It is designed to be user-friendly for both customers and administrators, ensuring smooth operations from car rental to return.

-# Key Features
+## Key Features

-Car Management: Add and manage cars with specific details like car ID, brand, model, and daily rental price.
+- **Car Management**: Add and manage cars with specific details like car ID, brand, model, and daily rental price.

-Customer Management: Automatically create and manage customer profiles when new rentals are initiated.
+- **Customer Management**: Automatically create and manage customer profiles when new rentals are initiated.

-Renting Cars: Customers can easily rent available cars for a specified number of days, with real-time price calculation.
+- **Renting Cars**: Customers can easily rent available cars for a specified number of days, with real-time price calculation.

-Returning Cars: Simplified process for customers to return rented cars, with automatic updates to car availability.
+- **Returning Cars**: Simplified process for customers to return rented cars, with automatic updates to car availability.

-Detailed Rental Information: Display comprehensive rental details including customer ID, name, car details, rental period, and total cost.
+- **Detailed Rental Information**: Display comprehensive rental details including customer ID, name, car details, rental period, and total cost.

-# Technology Stack
+## Technology Stack

-Programming Language: Java
+- **Programming Language**: Java

-Development Environment: Any Java-supported IDE (e.g., IntelliJ IDEA, Eclipse, NetBeans)
+- **Development Environment**: Any Java-supported IDE (e.g., IntelliJ IDEA, Eclipse, NetBeans)

+## Getting Started

-# Prerequisites
+### Prerequisites

-Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher

-A Java IDE or text editor
+- A Java IDE or text editor

-# Installation
+### Installation

+1. **Compile and Run**:
-Compile and Run: Open the project in your preferred IDE and run the Main.java file.
+   Open the project in your preferred IDE and run the Main.java file.

-# Usage Guide
-Renting a Car:
-Enter your name when prompted.

-View the list of available cars and enter the car ID you wish to rent.

-Specify the number of rental days.

-Confirm the rental to finalize the process.

-Returning a Car:
-Enter the car ID of the car you wish to return.

-The system will confirm the return and update the car’s availability.

-Exiting the System:

-Select the exit option to close the application.